-The best online fundraising platform for your organization will be one that’s compatible with the software you already have or that offers integrations that can help your nonprofit grow.
+The best online platform for your organization will be one that’s compatible with the software you already have or that offers integrations that can help your nonprofit grow.

 It’s much easier to gain a big picture of who your donors are when all of your donor data is contained in one place.
 Centralization and integration allow you to use the information you have to craft an informed fundraising strategy and reach your donors most effectively.